madmann91/madmann91.github.io/_posts/2021-05-05-ploc-revisited.md

 # Conclusion

-PLOC is also a simple BVH construction method that is easy to implement in a sequential manner.
+PLOC, just like binning, is a simple BVH construction method that is easy to implement in a sequential manner.
 As noted in this post, additional improvements are required if the best performance is desired, such as using radix sort and parallelizing each step of the algorithm for construction speed, or running an additional leaf collapsing pass for traversal speed.
 In any case, this should serve as a decent introduction to PLOC and the code given here can be used as a reference implementation when adding the optimizations described in my [previous blog posts]({% link _posts/2020-12-28-bvhs-part-1.md %}).